Real Estate School & Program Options

 5. How Much Do Real Estate Agents Make?

 Along with wondering about the average real estate agent salary, many people ask, "How do real estate agents get paid?"
 The answer is that real estate agents typically work on a commission basis.
 When they successfully close a deal—by assisting with buying or selling—they receive a commission from the sale, which is a predetermined percentage of the sale price.

 Real estate brokers tend to earn higher wages than agents do, which is partially due to the extensive licensing requirements that they must meet.
-In 2018, real estate brokers earned average pay of $78,940, and the top ten percent of brokers earned $163,540 or more.
-The best-paying jobs were found in Illinois, Connecticut, New Mexico, Wisconsin, and Texas, respectively, where the average annual pay ranged from $96,630 to $103,430.2
+In 2021, real estate brokers earned median pay of $62,010.* The best-paying jobs were found in Nebraska, California, Hawaii, District of Columbia, and Montana, respectively, where the average annual pay ranged from $104,030 to $148,820.

-Property, real estate, and community association managers' salaries fall in between the average pay of agents and brokers.
-In 2018, property managers earned $71,730, on average.
-And the top ten percent of earners brought in $126,200 or more.
-The highest-paying jobs were found in New York, Virginia, Rhode Island, Colorado, and Oklahoma, respectively.
-The average annual salaries across those states ranged from $92,850 to $112,580.2
+Property, real estate, and community association managers earned median yearly pay of $59,230 in 2021.* The highest-paying jobs were found in New York, Washington, Colorado, Virginia, and Massachusetts, respectively.
+The average annual salaries across those states ranged from $86,400 to $112,880.

 6. What Are the Career Prospects for Real Estate Professionals?